Last Updated: August 27, 2024

 Stay with Positive People

-If you notice that some people tend to make you feel unhappy, try to spend less time with them or express your feelings to them directly.
-Try to establish connections with those who admire your presence and thoughts.
+If certain people make you feel unhappy, try to spend less time with them or express your feelings to them directly.
+Surround yourself with those who appreciate your presence and value your thoughts.

 Be Nice to Yourself